 Bortezomib is available in intravenous (IV) and subcutaneous (SQ) forms.
-There is no difference in the response rates between the available forms; however, SQ form is associated with a decreased occurrence of grade 3 or higher adverse effects.
-IV form is administered as a rapid push (3 to 5 seconds).
-SQ bortezomib 1.3 mg/m2 is administered at days 1, 4, 8, and 11 of a 21-day treatment cycle.
+There is no difference in the response rates between the available forms; however, the SQ form has correlations with a decreased occurrence of grade 3 or higher adverse effects.
+IV form administration is as a rapid push (3 to 5 seconds).
+The administration of SQ bortezomib (1.3 mg/m2) takes place at days 1, 4, 8, and 11 of a 21-day treatment cycle.
 Avoid injecting at the same site within a single cycle.

 The drug is broken down by the CYP 344 and 2C19 enzymes in the liver.
-The metabolites are inactive and are excreted by the kidney.
+The metabolites are inactive and get excreted by the kidney.

 Central Nervous System: Peripheral neuropathy (IV: 35% to 54%; SQ: 37%; grade 2 or higher: 24% to 39%; grade 3 or higher: SubQ: 5% to 6%; IV: 7% to 15%; grade 4: greater than 1%), fatigue (7% to 52%), neuralgia (23%), headache (10% to 19%), paresthesia (7% to 19%), dizziness (10% to 18%).

 Gastrointestinal: Diarrhea (19% to 52%), nausea (14% to 52%), constipation (24% to 34%), vomiting (9% to 29%), anorexia (14% to 21%), abdominal pain (11%), decreased appetite (11%).